 One of the most well-known sources for free German children books online is the public domain, .i.e. the place where books (and other works of art) go when their copyright has run out.

-For example, the classic German children’s book Der Struwwelpeter, first published in 1845 as a kind of cautionary tale, is available on Project Gutenberg in EPUB, MOBI (Kindle) and other formats.
-Also, the Grimm Brothers’ world-famous collection of fairy-tales can be easily obtained through the Projekt Gutenberg.
-Even more fairy-tales in German are offered here and here.
+For example, the classic German children’s book Der Struwwelpeter, first published in 1845 as a kind of cautionary tale, is available for free on Project Gutenberg in EPUB, MOBI (Kindle) and other formats because the copyrights expired.
+You can also listen to a free audiobook version on Librivox.

 Now, finding free German children’s books or fairy-tales in the public domain is not difficult, but there’s a problem with books or stories that are more than 100 years old.
 Not only are the ideas and strict morals (as in Struwwelpeter) bewildering to modern readers, also these texts often use strange vocabulary, idioms and other stylistic devices which are outdated and hard to grasp even for native German speakers.